zenodo/zenodo/docs/installation.rst

     $ mkvirtualenv zenodo
     (zenodo)$

-Zenodo works on both on Python 2.7 and 3.3+.
-However in case you need to use the XRootD storage interface, you will need Python 2.7 as the underlying libraries don't support Python 3.3+ yet.
+Zenodo works on both on Python 2.7 and 3.5+.
+However in case you need to use the XRootD storage interface, you will need Python 2.7 as the underlying libraries don't support Python 3.5+ yet.

 Next, install Invenio extensions and Zenodo itself:

 .. code-block:: console

-    (zenodo)$ pip install -r requirements.developer.txt \
-    --src ~/src/ --pre --exists-action i
-    (zenodo)$ pip install -e .[all,postgresql]
+    (zenodo)$ pip install -r requirements.txt --src ~/src/ --pre --exists-action i (zenodo)$ pip install -e .[all,postgresql]

 Above command will checkout development versions of certain Invenio extensions